Cubitect/cubiomes-viewer/README.md

 one another.
 Conditions can be derived from a large selection of criteria among structure placement, world spawn point and from the available biomes in an area.
-Filters can use logic gates in the form of helper conditions for even more control and Quad-Hut and Quad-Monument seed generators to quickly look for seeds that include extremely rare structure constellations.
+Filters can use logic gates in the form of helper conditions for even more control, as well as Quad-Hut and Quad-Monument seed generators to quickly look for seeds that include extremely rare structure constellations.

 ![maingui](etc/screenshot_maingui.png)